-- 1. Administrative Withdrawal is requested by the course instructor through the Administrative Withdrawal Form (revised September 2024) - 2.
+- 1. Administrative Withdrawal is requested by the course instructor through the Administrative Withdrawal Form (revised September 2024) to the Vice President of Academics after two weeks of no course activity and failure to hear from the student. - 2.
 The decision to Administratively Withdraw a student is determined by the Vice President for Academics - 3.
 The Administrative Withdrawal will be effective upon completion of Withdrawal process steps - 4.
 The student is no longer allowed to attend class or submit assignments - 5.
 The student will receive a WF (withdraw fail) grade for the course